 Once you have filled out the form, you must sign it before a witness who is over 18 years old and is not a party to the transfer.
 The witness must also sign and write their details on the form.

-Before you file your application with NSW Land Registry Services, you must file the completed and signed Transmission Application form together with a certified copy of the grant of Probate or Letters of Administration with Revenue NSW to assess whether stamp duty is payable.
+You will need to file the completed and signed Transmission Application form together with a certified copy of the grant of Probate or Letters of Administration with Revenue NSW.

-For contact details and office locations, go to the contact us section of the Revenue NSW website.
+For contact details and office locations, see the 'contact us' section on the Revenue NSW website.

-You must complete your details, and sign and date the bottom section of the form.
+You must complete your details, and sign and date the bottom section of the form before you submit it.

-If the property is mortgaged, the bank will not release the original Certificate of Title unless the mortgage is paid out in full or you take over the mortgage.
+If the property is mortgaged, the bank will not allow a transfer of the title unless the mortgage is paid out in full or you take over the mortgage.

 If you want to take over the mortgage, you should get financial and legal advice.

-You must file the following at NSW Land Registry Services:
+You must file the following documents at NSW LRS:

 You must also pay the filing fee.

-For more information about the current filing fees, go to the Land title fees section of the NSW Land Registry Services website.
+For more information about the current filing fees, go to the Land title fees page of the NSW LRS website.

-NSW Land Registry Services will update the register with the information and will issue a new Certificate of Title.
-If they need any further information, if information is missing or there is any other problem with the forms, you may receive a letter from called a 'requisition'.
+NSW LRS will update the Torrens Title Register.
+If they need any further information, if information is missing or there is any other problem with the forms, you may receive a letter called a 'requisition'.